Paulsky/tax-switch/README.txt

 === Compatibility ===

 This plugin integrates with WooCommerce's standard filters and actions for price display and calculation.
-While most plugins work out of the box, some third-party plugins use custom price building methods that require specific compatibility integrations.
+While most plugins and themes work out of the box, some third-party code use custom price building methods that require specific compatibility integrations.

+The following themes have been tested and confirmed compatible:
+* GeneratePress
+* Blocksy
+* Thrive
+* Flatsome

 The following plugins have been tested and confirmed compatible:
 * WooCommerce Product Table Lite (+ PRO)
 * Tiered Pricing Table for WooCommerce (+ Premium)
 * Measurement Price Calculator for WooCommerce